joshdk/go-junit/README.md

 }
 ```

-You can then inspect the contents of the ingestes suites.
+You can then inspect the contents of the ingested suites.

 ```go
 for _, suite := range suites {